canonical/operator/docs/howto/manage-interfaces.md

 }
 ```

 For reference, [here](https://github.com/IronCore864/my-fancy-database-operator) is an example of a bare minimum `my-fancy-database-operator` charm to make the test pass.
-In the charm, application relation data and unit relation data are set according to our definition (see the beginning part of the previous how-to guide {ref}`How to register an interface <how-to-register-an-interface>`).
+In the charm, application relation data and unit relation data are set according to our definition (see the beginning part of the previous how-to guide [How to register an interface]().

 ### Troubleshooting and debugging the tests